first setup your environment in an env file, according to the configuration instructions

 DynamoDB configuration¶

-seizu stores report and dashboard configurations in DynamoDB.
+Used when REPORT_STORE_BACKEND=dynamodb.
 In production, standard AWS credential resolution applies (instance profile, environment variables, etc.).

 DYNAMODB_TABLE_NAME: name of the DynamoDB table; default:seizu-reportsDYNAMODB_REGION: AWS region for DynamoDB; default:us-east-1DYNAMODB_ENDPOINT_URL: override the DynamoDB endpoint URL (e.g.http://dynamodb:8000for local DynamoDB); default:""(uses AWS endpoint)DYNAMODB_CREATE_TABLE: whentrue, creates the table automatically on startup if it does not exist.
 Enable in local development; default:falseSNOWFLAKE_MACHINE_ID: Snowflake ID generator machine ID (0–1023).
 Set a unique value per instance when running multiple replicas to avoid ID collisions; default:1